 What is miso?

 Miso is a traditional Japanese seasoning usually made with fermented soy.
 The fermented food adds an umami saltiness to anything from soups to marinades and even desserts.
-Miso paste is a base of many everyday Japanese dishes like miso soup or ramen soup.
+Miso paste is a base for everyday Japanese dishes like miso soup or ramen soup.

 How is miso made?